 Permit Requirements

 This is the biggest and probably the only drawback of dumpsters.
-In some regions, using dumpsters needs you to acquire a permit in advance.
-Hence, you need to check whether the law about your area requires you to take a license to use a dumpster, and if it does, you must get the permit first.
+In some regions, using dumpsters requires acquiring a permit in advance.
+Hence, you need to check whether the law about your area requires you to get a license to use a dumpster, and if it does, you must get the permit first.

 Materials Allowed/Disallowed to be dumped.

-It is immensely vital for you to have a thorough knowledge about which materials are allowed to be directly disposed of and which of them are prohibited from disposal in the open without proper treatment.
-You must also know which kind of materials can be dumped in bulk and which cannot be.
-The disallowed materials generally include radioactive waste, aerosol cans, batteries, CFC lamp exposed bulbs, tires, lubricant oils, hydraulic oils, etc. These must not be thrown in the dumpster.
+You must have a thorough knowledge of which materials can be directly disposed of and which are prohibited from being disposed of in the open without proper treatment.
+You must also know which materials can be dumped in bulk and which cannot.
+The disallowed materials generally include radioactive waste, aerosol cans, batteries, CFC lamp-exposed bulbs, tires, lubricant oils, hydraulic oils, etc. These must not be thrown in the dumpster.

 Cost Structure of the Companies

 This is also a significant factor, but it works in synergy with the assessment of companies.
-You need to carefully look at the cost structure of each of these companies that you shortlist.
+It would help if you had to look carefully at the cost structure of each of these companies you shortlist.
 You must also compare them with regular junk removal firms and ensure you get the deal’s maximum benefit.
-After considering all the cost factors, make a selection and go for the best deal for you.
+After considering all the cost factors, select the best sale for you.

 Negotiations

 You must also see if there’s any scope for negotiations in the company’s costs per dumpster.
-For instance, you must see if they can consider reducing fuel overheads, overdue charges, tipping fees, etc.
+For instance, you must know if they can consider reducing fuel overheads, overdue charges, tipping fees, etc.